Slow Cooked Beef Stew with Red Wine, Carrots and Tomatoes

 Since this beef stew recipe is stirred every 45 minutes, it’s easy to evaluate the amount of liquid remaining and the tenderness of the beef.

 Beef stew can be stored in the refrigerator for 3-4 days, but it can easily be frozen for up to 3 months.
 The vegetables will break apart more easily after the stew is defrosted, and potatoes don’t especially freeze well.
-So be gentle with stirring while reheating the previously frozen beef stew.
+So be gentle with stirring while reheating the beef stew.

 You May Also Like: